-At every performance where audio description is provided, there is also an opportunity for a touch tour of the stage and set.
+At every performance where an audio description is provided, there is also an opportunity for a touch tour of the stage and set.
 Touch tours give visually impaired patrons an opportunity to familiarise themselves with the set and costumes before the show to enhance their enjoyment of the production.

-This sample has a reading age of 24 and, therefore, it excludes the vast majority of its intended readers.
+This sample has a reading age of 24 and, therefore, excludes the vast majority of its intended readers.

 Here is an alternate version of the copy:

 It now has a reading age of 10.
-All we’ve done is use shorter sentences and shorter, everyday words.
+All we’ve done is to use shorter sentences and shorter, everyday words.

-On the DOWNLOADS page you can print out instructions on how to calculate the reading age of a piece of text using the FOG INDEX or a tool within Microsoft WORD.
+On the DOWNLOADS page, you can print out instructions on how to calculate the reading age of a piece of text using the FOG INDEX or a tool within Microsoft WORD.

-One way of improving readability for everyone is to create scannable copy.
+One way of improving readability for everyone is to create a scannable copy.
 This makes it easy for people to go quickly to the information they are interested in.